Skip to main content

 Make These Payroll Error Letters Your Own

-Copy-paste can weaken a pay complaint if the numbers are vague.
-A strong payroll error letter should show the pay period, amount, documents, and correction requested without sounding emotional or accusatory.
+Copying and pasting a template can weaken your pay complaint if the details are vague.
+A strong payroll error letter should clearly state the pay period, the amount in question, supporting documents, and the correction you are requesting, without sounding emotional or accusatory.

 ➡️ More practical writing help in our guide how to write a clear workplace letter or email